eryhughes/VolFe/docs/worked_example_pvsat.rst

 :doc:`Example 1b <Examples/1b. pvsat csv>`: Analyses in a csv file using default options.

 :doc:`Example 1c <Examples/1c. pvsat user_opt>`: Analyses in a csv file using user specified options.

-*References*

-Hughes, E.C., Liggins, P., Saper, L. and M. Stolper, E., 2024.
-The efects of oxygen fugacity and sulfur on the pressure of vapor-saturation of magma.
-American Mineralogist, 109(3), pp.422-438. https://doi.org/10.2138/am-2022-8739